Our initiative is growing strong!

 Wishing Well School: Educating the Whole Child

-Open to children 3 though 9years old/third grade
+Open to children 3 though 11 years old/fifth grade

 Now accepting applications